 Seismic survey design has traditionally been guided by established imaging principles.
-Parameters like offset, sampling, and bandwidth are typically selected using heuristics intended to ensure adequate illumination for conventional migration.
+Parameters like offset, sampling, and bandwidth are usually chosen based on standard industry practices to provide sufficient illumination for conventional migration.

 However, many of these conventions pre-date the widespread use of Full Waveform Inversion (FWI).
 They implicitly reflect limitations that modern inversion workflows can now overcome—provided the acquisition supports it.